MicrosoftDocs/win32/desktop-src/Msi/pidtemplate.md

 ---
-Description: The PIDTemplate property contains the string used as a template for the PIDKEY property.
+description: The PIDTemplate property contains the string used as a template for the PIDKEY property.
 For the syntax used in the template, see the MaskedEdit control type.
 ValidateProductID Action uses this value to validate the Product ID. ms.assetid: 17790b20-bee7-43ac-acc9-9fce8249b81a
 title: PIDTemplate property
 ms.topic: reference